wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 ### 2. Prepare the primary database for standby database creation

-Before creating a standby database, it’s recommended that you ensure the primary database is configured properly.
+Before creating a standby database, it's recommended that you ensure the primary database is configured properly.
 The following is a list of steps that you need to perform:

 1. Enable forced logging
 2. Create a password file